michaeldfisher/autonomy-and-verification.github.io/README.md

-# University of Liverpool's Autonomy and Verification Lab website
+# Autonomy and Verification Group website
-Matt Luckcuck 2019

 ## Contact and Theme